 Health Savings Account funds will cover direct primary care cost payments starting in 2026, which reduces membership fees by 22-37% through tax savings.
 Employer-sponsored DPC programs grow rapidly as companies like Union County save over $1.2 million annually compared to traditional insurance plans.
 Small businesses negotiate group rates that cut individual membership fees by 15-25% while employees receive superior healthcare access.

 Cost-sharing strategies make DPC accessible through quarterly payment discounts of 10-15% and income-based sliding scale fees.
+Many DPC patients also enroll in a high deductible health plan or carry additional insurance for emergencies and medical needs outside the membership.
 Some practices offer annual payment options that reduce total costs, while family-owned businesses pool resources to purchase group memberships at lower per-person rates.
 These flexible payment arrangements help more patients access quality primary care without insurance complexity.

-We at Mosaic Medicine Clinic work with Bradenton small businesses to develop affordable healthcare solutions.
+We at work with Bradenton small businesses to develop affordable healthcare solutions through our direct primary care services in Bradenton, FL.
 Our membership model provides wholesale labs, at-cost medical tests, and discounted medications that make quality primary care accessible.
-Contact us to learn how DPC can fit your budget and healthcare needs.
+Contact us to learn how direct access and direct communication with primary care providers through a dpc clinic create a key benefit: more control over day-to-day health care decisions and more accessible care.